basho/basho_docs/source/languages/en/riak/ops/mdc/v2/hooks.md

 }
 ---

-## Overview

-This document is a guide to developing extensions for Riak Enterprise Replication.
+This document is a guide to developing extensions for Riak Enterprise's Multi-Datacenter Replication feature.

-### Replication Hooks
+## Replication Hooks

-Riak replication allows applications to register replication hooks to control either (a) when extra objects need to be replicated along with the current object or (b) when an object should not be replicated.
+Riak allows applications to register replication hooks to control either of the following:

+* when extra objects need to be replicated along with the current object
+* when an object should _not_ be replicated.

-To register a hook, you must call the following function in an application-specific Erlang module:
+To register a hook, you must call the following function in an application-specific Erlang module, where `MyMod` is to be replaced with the name of your custom module:

 ```erlang
 riak_core:register([{repl_helper, MyMod}]).
 ```

-### Implementing a Sample Replication Hook
+## Implementing a Sample Replication Hook

-The following is a simple replication hook that will log whenever an object is received via replication.
+The following is a simple replication hook that will log when an object is received via replication.
 For more information about the functions in the sample, see the <a href="#ReplicationHookApi">Replication Hook API</a> section below.

 Here is the relevant Erlang code: